elijahhampton/hyperliquid-rs/README.md

 # hyperliquid-rs

-An unofficial Hyperliquid sdk written in Rust for [Hyperliquid](https://hyperliquid.xyz) — the high-performance perpetuals DEX.
+An unofficial Hyperliquid sdk and CLI application written in Rust for [Hyperliquid](https://hyperliquid.xyz) — the high-performance perpetuals DEX.

 ## Quick Start